wilzwert/myjobs/frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration=[lang:fr|en]` for a dev server.
+As the app is localized, the --configuration command arg is mandatory, as the dev server is not an actual built with both languages.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding